What is Cavitation?

 Cavitation Process

-Cavitation occurs when the suction head pressure falls below the vapour pressure of the fluid or the saturation pressure of the entrained air in the fluid.
+Cavitation occurs when the suction head pressure falls below the fluid’s vapour pressure or the saturation pressure of the entrained air in the fluid.
 This fall in the pressure causes the formation of bubbles in the fluid.
-Soon the bubbles collapse as the pressure on the fluid goes beyond the vapour pressure of the fluid or the saturation pressure of the entrained air, upon migration to a high-pressure area.
+Soon, the bubbles collapse as the pressure on the fluid goes beyond the fluid’s vapour pressure or the saturation pressure of the entrained air upon migration to a high-pressure area.
 The process of formation and collapse of bubbles is nothing but cavitation.

 The collapse of bubbles is a violent process.
-It creates an impacting action on the inside surface of the pump or any other component.
-It causes component wear and damage.
-It can cause the vibration of the component.
-It causes damage to bearings, wearing rings, and seals.
-It can be prevented by maintaining sufficient fluid level, maintaining filters in good condition, and adjusting the fluid temperature.
+It creates an impacting action on the inside surface of the pump or any other component, causing wear and damage, vibration, and damage to bearings, wearing rings, and seals.
+It can be prevented by maintaining a sufficient fluid level, keeping filters in good condition, and adjusting the fluid temperature.

 Cavitation can be distinguished by the loud popping noise it makes.
-The collapsing bubbles create certain vibration patterns, which help in detecting the cavitation.
+The collapsing bubbles create certain vibration patterns, which help detect cavitation.
 Early detection of cavitation minimizes pump damage and reduces downtime.

 Authored by JOJI Parambath, Founder/Director, Fluidsys Training Centre, Bangalore, email: info@fluidsys.org web: https://fluidsys.org

-[Fluidsys Training Centre provides training in the field of Pneumatics, Electro-pneumatics, Hydraulics, Electro-hydraulics]
+[Fluidsys Training Centre provides training in the field of Pneumatics, Electro-pneumatics, Hydraulics, and Electro-hydraulics]

 References: